 While it may be South East Asia’s smallest capital, Vientiane lacks nothing in terms of character and atmosphere.
 Sporting an obvious French influence and a smattering of later Soviet style buildings, the city is organized in a simple grid pattern and all its attractions are easily reached on foot or by bicycle.
-Nearby Phou Khao Khouay National Park offers a reprieve from the big city for the more nature-focused traveler.
+Nearby Phou Khao Khouay National Park offers a reprieve from the big city for the more nature-focused travelers.

 The majority of the city’s sights are located in the dense city centre, and almost everything else is easily reachable with a quick bike ride or walk.
 Perhaps the most stunning monument in the city is Patuxai, Vientiane’s very own Arc De Triomphe.
 Officially named the “Victory Monument” it celebrates those that lost their lives in the pre-revolutionary wars.
 Constructed in 1969, it looks a little out of place amongst the more traditional monuments, but is a spectacular structure nonetheless.

+As the capital of Laos, Vientiane has plenty to offer in terms of culture and arts.
+The Centre Culturel et de Cooperation Linguistique hosts dance and art exhibitions, discussions on literature, live music and even French cult films.
+In the Lao National Opera Theatre, you can see classical operas, or traditional Lao plays and performances, and so on.
 Should you fancy a night out, you might consider giving the Lao Bowling Centre a visit.
 This bowling alley is one of the few establishments that are allowed to stay open late into the night, and is the traditional way for young Laotians to spend a night out on the town.
 Play some bowling, drink beer Lao, and hang out with the locals for a truly memorable night out in Vientiane.